alantgeo/vicmap2osm/README.md

 My analysis supports adding `postal_code` to the level 10 admin boundary is safe for pretty much the whole state, except for Melbourne where we can add a `postal_code` boundary.

+After lengthy engagement with the local community, we opt to omit these tags in the current import.

 ### Removing duplicates

 Source address data contains many address points overlapping or within a close proximity.